-The first class of students in 2001 totaled only 15 and has grown to capacity at nearly 100.
-They reside in dormitories except during summer and Christmas holidays, when they return to their families and homes.
+The first class of students in 2001 totaled only 15.
+Over the years, Faraja Primary School has grown to capacity at nearly 100.
+The students reside in dormitories except during summer and Christmas holidays, when they return to their families and homes.

 Meet a few:

 Korneli is a recent graduate of Faraja.
 He emerged as a top student, excellent athlete, and popular leader.
 He will be heading to a private secondary school to continue his education in hopes of becoming a doctor or lawyer.
 Korneli is from the Karatu region of Tanzania, where he lived with his mother and two sisters.

 A deformed spine and paralyzed legs keep him in a wheelchair, but this does not confine him.
 He is a distinguished member of the school’s wheelchair racing team and placed among the top 5 finishers in the Kilimanjaro Marathon.

 Anna was in our recent graduation class.
 She was one of two Faraja students to earn two A’s in final, national testing, which are very difficult to achieve.
 Her efforts were a great help in boosting our school to a ranking of 71 among 566 schools in the Kilimanjaro Region taking the important exams.

 She is eager to move on to higher education and meeting new people.
 Her goal is to become a teacher.
 Like any school in Tanzania, we would be proud to have her on our own faculty some day.